DevLoversTeam/golang-interview-questions/README.en.md

 #### Go

 A routine cannot "return" a value directly via `return` to the caller.
-Therefore, the error from the competitive task is transmitted explicitly: through the error channel or through `errgroup`, which encapsulates this pattern.
+Therefore, the error from the concurrent task is transmitted explicitly: through the error channel or through `errgroup`, which encapsulates this pattern.